PragmaticFlow/NBomber.Docs/docs/cluster/overview.md

 :::

 :::tip[Run a cluster the easy way with NBomber Studio] Setting up a cluster manually means installing a [NATS](install-nats) broker and starting multiple NBomber processes yourself.
 [NBomber Studio](../nbomber-studio/loadtests-in-k8s/overview) automates all of this in Kubernetes — it provisions NATS, deploys your test across as many Agent Pods as you configure, and tears down every resource it created once the test finishes.
-It's a full load testing platform built for NBomber, not just a UI.
+It's a full load testing platform built for NBomber.
 :::

 ### What does NBomber Cluster provide?